How much is enough? Take some of the pressure off.

 Use the 4% rule to cover your basic needs.
 Your active income pays for luxuries.

-If you can keep on earning an active income indefinitely, using the 4% rule, you only need to save up 300 times your very basic monthly expenses.
-Just in case something happens to your health, or your job, or clients, so you’ll always have food, medical aid, and a roof over your head; your basics are covered.
-Non-essentials like overseas holidays, local road trips, nice clothes, dining out and all sorts of entertainment need to be funded by your active income.
+If you can keep on earning an active income indefinitely, using the 4% rule, also known as the rule of 300, you need to save up 300 times your very basic monthly expenses only (no frills).
+Your financial freedom savings pot will then provide you with a passive investment income to cover your basic needs.
+Just in case something happens to your health, or your job, or clients, so you’ll always have food, medical aid, and a roof over your head.
+Non-essentials (frills) like overseas holidays, local road trips, nice clothes, dining out and all sorts of entertainment need to be funded by you actively earning an income.
 For many people that’s as financially free as life is every going to be – and that’s damn fine.

 Plan your future income stream.
-Then draw your whale chart.
+Then draw your whale graph.

 As mentioned before, the 4% rule is a rule of thumb.
-To plot out a more precise financial future, see if you can find someone to draw up what some financial planners call a ‘whale graph’.
+To plot out a more precise financial future, see if you can find someone to draw up what some financial planners call a ‘whale graph’ - a picture of how your portfolio initially grows and then tapers off later in your life when your drawdown rate is bigger than the rate at which your portfolio can replenish itself.
 Below is an example.

 You can’t take it with you.
 Just make sure you’re OK for the rest of your life.